 Notes From The Road: 2022 Year In Review

 2022… back to normality!
-Yes and no, nothing will be the same as it was before the COVID-19 pandemic.
-The pandemic brought many bad things that we all know, but like everything, there are always two sides to the coin.
-The reality is that the pandemic forced us to change our existing living style, and with that also came good stuff like remote work (for good) and more freedom of working hours… but yes, it was a year that we recovered more and more our life normality and freedom.
+Yes and no. Nothing will ever be exactly the same as before the COVID‑19 pandemic.
+The pandemic brought many negative aspects that we all know.
+However, like everything in life, there are always two sides to the coin.
+In fact, it forced us to rethink how we live and work.
+As a result, good things also emerged, such as permanent remote work and more flexible working hours.
+Even so, 2022 was the year when we slowly recovered much of our normality and freedom.

-It was a year that I returned to perform live events… especially at my favorite event: INTEGRATE 2022 London + Remote!
-(I say this without discrediting all the other events, I like them all, but this one I helped create from day one 11/12 years ago!)
+It was a year when I finally returned to live events.
+And once again, I had the chance to be at my favorite one: INTEGRATE 2022 London + Remote.
+Of course, this doesn’t diminish the value of other events — I enjoy them all.
+However, this one is special because I helped create it from day one, more than 11–12 years ago.

-and see so many friends I made during these years!
+and see so many friends I’ve made over the years!

 • BizTalk Server on Administration or development topics

-• and Azure Integrations Services (Logic Apps Standard and Consumption, API Management, Azure Service Bus, and Functions)
+• and Azure Integration Services (Logic Apps Standard and Consumption, API Management, Azure Service Bus, and Functions)

-One of these examples is this short and intense BizTalk Server training course that I do alongside my friends Stephen W. Thomas and Lex Hegt.
+One of these examples is this short, intense BizTalk Server training course that I run alongside my friends Stephen W. Thomas and Lex Hegt.

-My Blog has still solid numbers and growing every year…
+My Blog has solid numbers and is growing every year…

-The numbers of my blog kept solid in terms of visitors and new content, and 2022 was again a very productive year:
+The number of my blog kept solid in terms of visitors and new content, and 2022 was again a very productive year:

 • Publish 70 new posts on my blog;